Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RELATED WORK

 \subsection{UNDERWATER VEHICLE DYNAMICS MODELING}

 Vehicle dynamics models are an essential building block for control design, state estimation or simulation techniques.
 The modeling of maritime vehicles has traditionally relied on \gls{cfd} methods or data from resistance and self-propulsion tests from scaled-down models in a towing tank~\cite{lopes2025resistance}.
-However, data-driven techniques are becoming increasingly popular as a lighter and more cost-effective alternative to these methods~\cite{amer2025modellingunderwatervehiclesusing}.
+Data-driven techniques are becoming increasingly popular as a lighter and more cost-effective alternative to these methods~\cite{amer2025modellingunderwatervehiclesusing}.
+Ground truth data is difficult to obtain in open water experimentation, but is readily available in controlled tank facilities with underwater \Gls{mocap}.

 Regarding first-principle methods, the study in~\cite{Wu2018BlueROV2} estimated hydrodynamic coefficients from basic geometry and mass properties for a BlueROV2, whereas the work in~\cite{vonBenzon2022BlueROV2} carried out an extensive system-identification campaign to obtain more reliable parameters.
 Both works highlight that accurate added-mass and damping estimation requires controlled experiments and is difficult to maintain across vehicle configurations, motivating data-driven alternatives.